bgates/axis-and-allies/README.md

 roll for combat: player rolls, opponent rolls also establishes that something irreversible has happened

-what's the next thing that happens after roll for combat? display rolls. the display should have as many spots as the combat itself, on the same board, with hits by strength. after seeing the rolls, calculate/choose casualties the casualty board will look just like the battle board, except that
+after seeing the rolls, calculate/choose casualties the casualty board will look just like the battle board, except that
 - the defender will have casualties depicted
 - the attacker will be able to choose casualties
 - that's about it
-combat modal should display casualties: line up units in order of defense, put ids into casualty list